Ayalum Njanum Thammil: Plot

 Dr. Ravi Tharakan is a renowned cardiac surgeon working in a private hospital.
 The plot begins with a traumatised girl being brought to the hospital.
 Ravi decides to operate on the girl for free, against the wishes of her father.
 The girl dies during the surgery.
 Her father and a few local politicians accuse Ravi for the death and protest in the hospital.
 Ravi is forced to flee through the back door, followed by the girl's relatives.
 He has an accident on the way and goes missing without any trace.
 The girl's death gains media attention, and the police start a thorough search for Ravi.
 The hospital management clears its name by sacking Ravi, but the chairman's private secretary Diya expresses dissatisfaction over the hospital's decision and starts a search on her own.
 She is very much attached to Ravi, who had once convinced her the importance of following ethics in the medical profession.
 She meets Dr. Vivek, who is a very close friend and a former classmate of Ravi.

-At the private medical college where Ravi completed his medical degree, he and Vivek were amongst the worst students.
+At their private medical college, Ravi and Vivek were amongst the worst students.
 They were irresponsible in their studies and were not even able to distinguish between surgical instruments.
-Ravi had a campus romance, a junior Muslim student named Sainaba aka Sainu.
+Ravi had a campus romance, a junior student named Sainaba alias Sainu.
 After completing the course, Ravi and Vivek were left with two options: either to pay the college ₹5 lakh or to do an internship in a village hospital.
 Vivek opts to pay.
 Ravi, who is not able to get the cash from his father Thomas, chooses to work in the Redemption Hospital in Munnar, which is run by Dr. P. J. Samuel — an altruistic physician who, by his absolute devotion to his profession, lives a lonely life.
-On his way to Munnar, Ravi's car crashes with a police vehicle. and Ravi is in turn harassed by ASI Purushothaman, a corrupt policeman.
+On his way to Munnar, Ravi's car accidentally crashes with a police vehicle and Ravi is in turn insulted and harassed by ASI Purushothaman, a corrupt and arrogant policeman who didn't even listen to his plea.
 Ravi lodges a complaint and gets him suspended.